dominik-stumpf/portfolio/static/weblogs-md/EKggUXuw.md

 - Use `.woff2` format, better compression.
 - Prefer variable fonts as they are smaller in size.
-- Obvious, but only download fonts you really use.
+- Download fonts you really use.
 Generally you don't need more than one.
 - **Don't overdo your preload requests.** Use for only fonts that cause the shift.
 Remember the more request you have, the more time it takes to process those.
 - If you are using Google Fonts, there is a good alternative called [fontsource](https://fontsource.org).
 Much clearer UI with better namings for font files, CDN and fonts bundled as packages.
 - Careful when relying on external font dependency resolutions.
-You don't know what they are placing in your css until you look at them.
+You don't know what they are placing in your CSS until you look at them.
 Meaning they can just clutter you with unnecessary `@font-face` declarations anytime.

 ## Personal case